tawasta/delivery/stock_picking_quant_package_summary/README.rst

 Configuration
 =============
-* Enable the 'Record packages used on packing: pallets, boxes, ...' core setting in inventory configuration to utilize packages.
+* Enable the 'Product Packagings' core setting in inventory configuration to utilize packages.

 Usage
 =====